 Undoubtedly, this toxic environment is extensively harmful to your fish, meaning that most fish will not survive without it—those who are quite vulnerable to illnesses won’t live long.

-The process of replenishing a new aquarium gradually over time with smaller, younger fish or starter fish allows the Nitrogen converting bacteria to grow and regulate the load of waste products present in water.
+The process of replenishing a new aquarium gradually over time with smaller, younger fish or starter fish allows the Nitrogen converting bacteria to grow and regulate the load of waste products present in the water.
 Even though this Nitrogen Cycle can work without putting in any individual effort, it doesn’t guarantee that the new fish will survive inside.

 Different Stages of Establishing Nitrogen Cycle in Fish Tank